AdaShail/Fineasy/README.md

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.
+//To be replaced with a original one

 ## License

-Proprietary - All rights reserved
+Proprietary - All rights reserved Fineasy(AdaShail)

 ## Contact